aaronbloomfield/pdr/tutorials/05-make/index.md

 Spacing in Makefiles is ***VERY*** specific.
 Any target must start at the left-most column in a given line.
 Each command in the recipe must start a single tab (not spaces!).  make is very unforgiving if you do not have your spacing exactly correct.

 The provided pizza Makefile has a number of rules.
 One of them is 'pizza' -- this will create the entire pizza program.
 Calling `make` by itself will always run the first rule listed in the Makefile, in this case the 'pizza' rule.
 Alternatively, you can invoke a specific rule by providing its target name.
 If we wanted to run the 'clean' rule, we would call `make clean`.

+### Targets ###

+Generally speaking, targets specify the name of the file that should be created after the rule is run.
+If the target file doesn't exist, make will always execute the rule to create it.
+If the target file does exist, make then looks at that target's prerequisites to determine whether to execute the rule.

 ### Prerequisites ###